top of page

 • FHA loan limits apply, so be sure the home you’re buying is eligible

-📊 Spokane Data Tie-in: With the average sold price at $474,000, some FHA buyers may need to explore homes below this price point to meet FHA loan limits in Spokane County (check updated FHA caps for 2025).
+📊 Spokane Data Tie-in: With the average sold price at $479,000, FHA buyers may need to focus on homes below the average price point to put less money down.

 VA Loans in Spokane: A Smart Option for Veterans